d-gambino/udacity-data-engineering-capstone/README.md

-# I94 Immigration Data Pipeline
-## Data Engineering Capstone Project
+# I94 Immigration Data Pipeline: Data Engineering Capstone Project
 ### Project Summary
 The objective of this project is to create an ETL pipeline for I94 immigration, global temperatures and US demographics datasets to form an analytics database on immigration events over time.
 The resulting database will enable analysis on externalities within non-US countries as well as US states which could deliver insight on some of the less obvious factors surrounding immigration to the US.